 Republic to continue with its nuclear and missile development.

 Democratic Presidential hopefuls, who propose to challenge Donald Trump next year, have vowed to rejoin the deal without preconditions should they win the presidency, as long as Iran continues to live up to its end of the 2015 pact.
-With the House under Democrat control, it is unlikely that Republicans could push through any hardline
+With the House under Democrat control, it is unlikely that Republicans could push through any hardline legislation there.

 Meanwhile, Iran and Europe have established, despite Trump’s displeasure, a special institutional mechanism for trade between the two in a bid to save the JCPOA.
 Iran registered last week `Special Trade and Finance Institute (STFI) to work with the Instrument in Support of Trade Exchanges (INSTEX) that European signatories of the